jens-na/vivado-example-project/README.md

 # vivado-example-project
 This repository serves as a project skeleton for Vivado projects.
-The project structure is designed to satisfy the following two requirments:
+The project structure is designed to satisfy the following two requirements:
 - It is possible to write VHDL code in a team
 - Works well with Git (or any other version control tool)